-- I. The game board frame is set up and the seven-part game board are arranged in it.
+- 1. The seven-part game board is set up.
 The arrangement of the board tiles is reserved for the oldest player. - 2.
-The town cards are placed on the game board frame.
+The town cards are placed next to the board.
 The tower extension markers are shuffled face down and one marker is placed face up on each town card. - 3.
-One of the two temple cards is placed randomly on the game board frame. - 4.
-The townquest cards are shuffled and one townquest is placed face up on each town card.
-The remaining cards are placed face down in a draw pile on the top right of the board frame. - 5.
 Each player chooses an Alchemist and a tower with the corresponding figures and cards.
-Furthermore, each player takes five figure stands of one color. - 6.
+Furthermore, each player takes five figure stands of one color. - 4.
 All players draw two quest cards face down, choose one and discard the other.
-Only those quests that are suitable for the chosen number of players are available. - 7.
-Each player receives a soul stone, which he places on the Alchemist card. - 8.
-From the three different recipe card decks (Homunculi, Equipment, Philo-sopher's Stone), all cards with the wisdom value 1 are taken out and each player receives a face-down card from these cards in each recipe type (three cards in total).
+Only those quests that are suitable for the chosen number of players are available. - 5.
+Each player receives a soul stone, which he places on the Alchemist card. - 6.
+From the three different recipe card decks (Homunculi, Equipment, Philo-sopher's Stone), all cards with the wisdom value 1 are taken out and each player receives a face-down card from these cards in each recipe type (three cards in total). - 7.
+The remaining recipe cards with the wisdom value 1 are shuffled with the other cards according to their recipe type and placed next to the game board. - 8.
+The dice and the element markers are placed next to the game board. - 9.
+The players decide who starts (usually the youngest). - 10.
+In clockwise order, the players place their tower figures and their alchemist figures on a hex on the game board.
+You only have to ensure that they are not placed on a element hex, a town or an opposing tower. - II.
+Now the game can begin.